Mo1810/-LEGACY-mo_postalCode/README.md

 # IMPORTANT

-NEEDS THIS MAP TO SHOW RIGHT POSTCODES:
+NEEDS THIS MAP TO SHOW RIGHT POSTCODES [(OR YOU CHANGE THE POSTCODE LIST)](https://github.com/Mo1810/-LEGACY-mo_postalCode/?tab=readme-ov-file#other-postcodes):
 - https://github.com/Oulsen/oulsen_satmap (not mine; only second "oulsen_satmap" folder, inside the first one is needed)
 - https://github.com/ArduousDev/MiniMap